Resources offered by Vanderbilt University.

 McTyeire International House is an on-campus living learning community that promotes the use of foreign languages and the awareness of different cultures.
 McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish or Russian as well as a program, offered in English, to students seeking to learn more about international topics.

-My Student Support Program (My SSP) is a free, 24/7 confidential support program for students designated by the Registrar’s Office as remote-study students for Fall 2020 who are living outside of the state of Tennessee or abroad.
+My Student Support Program (My SSP) is a free, 24/7 confidential support program for students designated by the Registrar’s Office as remote-study students who are living outside of the state of Tennessee or abroad.
 My SSP provides free access to confidential counseling services, as well as a variety of wellbeing resources, including articles, assessments, and virtual fitness sessions.
 Real-time support is available by phone and live chat (no appointment needed!), and students may also schedule video appointments.

 A job board and other resources for VUSN students and alumni.